 Sam Miltich and Friends present "The Improvised Life: Exploring Intersections of Mental Health & Creativity through Jazz," a program highlighting cultural contributions of famous artists with mental illness (e.g. Thelonious Monk) and inspiring hope through Sam's own story and original compositions.
 In five communities, the tour presents a free daytime program at a community mental health center and a ticketed evening performance at a performing arts center.
 Sam's dialogue explores intersections of mental health and the creative process and his pursuit of well-being amidst the daily challenges of living with a serious mental illness.
 He will describe his definition of recovery and the sense of purpose he cultivates through quality engagement in career and family life.
 The tour expands exposure to jazz in rural communities and increases awareness of the issues faced by a vulnerable population.
+Full Description.

 This activity is made possible in part by the voters of Minnesota through a 2018 Arts Tour grant from the Minnesota State Arts Board, thanks to appropriations from the Minnesota State Legislature’s general and arts and cultural heritage funds.